Taffer/handy/README.md

 Note that it doesn't allow any input from the web, and it's limited to running `fortune -s`, so it *shouldn't* present a security vulnerability.

+Preserved here for posterity.

+If you wrote `fortune_helper.rb` let me know and I'll replace it with a link to your repo or web page or whatever.

 ## pidgin_emoji

 This doesn't actually seem to work in Pidgin 2.10 on Windows; some searching